24 Oct 2018 Josphat Kariuki

-HTC’s decentralized chief officer Phil Chen stated that the enclave is like a micro operating system running in parallel with the Android OS.
+HTC’s decentralized chief officer Phil Chen stated that the enclave is like a micro-operating system running in parallel with the Android OS.
 Chen explained that it’s a wallet that holds your private keys.
-These keys are lines of codes which only the cryptocurrency owner should know to allow access to the funds.
+These keys are lines of codes that only the cryptocurrency owner should know to allow access to the funds.

 Users will have the option to choose a few contacts as “trustworthy”, allowing each one of them to download a key management app.
 The system splits the user’s recovery seed with the trusted contacts, allowing them to use these contacts to regain access to their coins in case they forget the keys or lose the phone.

 Besides the blockchain features, Exodus 1 comes with: